Knazzev/Knazzev/README.md

 Hello!
 My name is Dealite 🍪
 ========================================================================================================================================

-I am freelance backend developer 👨‍💻 in programming since 2022. 🚀
+I am a freelance backend developer 👨‍💻 have been doing programming for several years. 🚀
 <br/>

 ### Skills